On the (In)Security of Loading Machine Learning Models

-Our technical security research did not involve human subjects nor directly affected end users.
-Most of the experiments were conducted on our own systems and software instances.
 For experiments involving the Hugging Face Hub, we obtained explicit permission to upload research models for security testing (\textit{``if this is for security and research purposes, we grant you permission to upload your models.
 Please let us know if you found anything interesting.''}).
 For the survey we conducted, participation has been totally voluntary by design, and participants were informed appropriately about the intended use of the results.
 Sensitive data risks related to our survey were minimized by conducting it anonymously, avoiding the collection of personally identifiable information, and adhering to applicable laws, platform terms, and community norms.
-We believe that this approach comprehensively adheres to the guiding principles of respect for persons, law, and public interest.

-In accordance with the fairness principle, bias risks are reduced by framing the problem through research questions and providing the community with takeaways and suggestions to strengthen the security of model-sharing ecosystems.

-Our decision to publish reflects a considered judgment that, after taking into consideration all of the above, increasing the awareness of actual security risks of \ac{ML} model sharing outweighs potential harm.